data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-237

-*Solution*.
-We see that two of the singular values are much smaller than the other three.
+*Solution.* We see that two of the singular values are much smaller than the other three.
 (Remember that you have to run the cell twice to get the plot to show.)

 ::: .py-only
     pre(python-executable)